 What Is Sleep Apnea?

 Sleep apnea occurs when your breathing pauses for seconds or minutes during sleep, disrupting the resting process.
-Sleep apnea can be a serious condition because every pause in sleep disrupts the flow of oxygen to your brain and body.
-Signs of sleep apnea include intermittent pauses in your breathing during sleep, which are often signaled with a snort or choking sound.
+Sleep apnea is a serious condition because every pause in sleep disrupts the flow of oxygen to your heart, brain and body.
+Sleep apnea treatment is needed when you experience intermittent pauses in your breathing during sleep, which are often signaled with a snort or choking sound.
+During the initial, men’s health assessment, vitals will be checked, including oxygen levels.
+Vitals, along with the basic blood panel and possibly a night with a sleep monitor, will help us determine the direction we need to go to correct your sleep conditions.
+The blood panel will help us to determine if any hormone deficiencies are at the root of any sleep issues, like low testosterone levels.

 Symptoms of Sleep Apnea